 • Plant leans or looks deflated

-Wrinkled leaves look alarming but they’re actually hopeful.
-She’s just thirsty.
-Give her a thorough drink and check back in 24 hours.
-The leaves will plump back up.
-If they’re also soft or mushy, that’s a different situation entirely - see the diagnosis guide below.
+Wrinkled leaves look alarming, but they are usually fixable.
+The plant is thirsty.
+Give it a thorough drink and check back in 24 hours.
+The leaves should plump back up.
+If they are also soft or mushy, that is a different situation entirely - see the diagnosis guide below.

 What Your Leaves Are Telling You: A 5-Step Diagnosis